 Let’s say you under-performed and did much worse than expected.
 What happened?
 Was it an issue with your training or your preparation, or was it purely what went wrong during the competition?
 Do you know how to make sure a similar outcome doesn’t happen again next time?

 4. Are you reflecting on your performance too much? [_]

 Reflection doesn’t need to take any longer than 30 minutes, so if you find yourself continuing to stew over what has happened, especially in a self-critical way, you might be ruminating rather than reflecting.

-Even if you performed amazingly or won the event, was there anything that you could have done better?
-What will help you to shave an extra-millisecond off your time, or turn the ball over less, or take higher-percentage shots?
-Whatever it is, write it down so that you don’t forget what you can do keep improving and growing and getting better over time.
+Even if you performed amazingly or won the event, was there anything you could have done better?
+What will help you shave an extra millisecond off your time, turn the ball over less, or take higher-percentage shots?
+Whatever it is, please write it down so that you don’t forget what you can do to keep improving and growing and getting better over time.

 Things that you may want to write down include:

-If you are not sure of what else to write after the 30 minutes of personal reflection, make sure that you also talk to your teammates and coaches about your performance.
+If you are unsure what else to write after the 30 minutes of personal reflection, make sure that you also talk to your teammates and coaches about your performance.
 Others may be able to pick up on different things than you could.
 Maybe they saw things that you did not.
 They might also be more objective than you were about your performance too, especially if your emotions were high in the heat of the moment.
 If someone filmed your performance, watch it back with your teammates or coaches if possible.
 Ask for feedback, and then write down the essential points that you know you could improve.
 Only give your teammates honest feedback if they ask for this too.
-Then come up with a plan with everyone for how you can all address these issues together before the next event.
+Then come up with a plan with everyone to address these issues together before the next event.